 Associate Director / The Estate of David Smith

 “We could not be happier with panOpticon’s incredibly intuitive and easy to use software for our catalogue raisonné.
 The transition of our data from our old database was practically seamless, and panOpticon responded to questions and concerns quickly.
 Both the public and the administrative pages are professional in design and presentation, and we are very excited to launch our new site in 2013.”

 An online project under the auspices of the John F. Folinsbee Art Trust

-“We were introduced to panOpticon through their online Mary Cassatt Catalogue Raisonné project that was still in process.
-It was immediately apparent that they had confronted and solved all the myriad problems associated with style protocols and had created extraordinary keyword search abilities that opened up numerous new avenues for understanding an artist’s work.
-Perhaps most importantly, the software has a user interface that automatically applies correct style and punctuation to all entries.
+“We were introduced to panOpticon through their Mary Cassatt Catalogue Raisonné project that was still in process.
+It was immediately apparent that they had confronted and solved all the myriad problems associated with style protocols and had created extraordinary search capabilities that opened up numerous new avenues for understanding an artist’s work.
+Perhaps most importantly, the software has a user interface that automatically applies correct formatting and style to all the entries.

 “panOpticon has developed and implemented databases for both the Mary Cassatt and John Singer Sargent Catalogue Raisonne projects sponsored by Adelson Galleries.
 I have been personally involved with the Sargent catalogue raisonné and the various incarnations of the database since the late 1980s.
 Last week we sat down to view our new Sargent database and we were thrilled with the work that the team has done.
 They have a global understanding of compilation, editing, sorting, and cross-referencing requirements which made it very easy to discuss our particular needs.
 They were flexible in their approach to the material and changes or re-considerations we asked for were never problematic.
 Aside from the obvious complexities that are inherent in developing a new program (as well as the integration of old database files), the team at panOpticon has created a visually organized and intuitive database that we expect to use for many years to come.
 I would recommend them without reservation.”